-- Protects producers from adverse price changes in the livestock markets.
+- Protects ranchers and livestock farmers from adverse price changes in the livestock markets.

-- Is similar to a put option, allowing producers to establish a floor price for protection while leaving the upside price potential open.
+- Is similar to a put option, allowing farmers to establish a floor price for protection while leaving the upside price potential open.

-First introduced in 2002, LRP has undergone changes to make the program more helpful for producers.
-This year program adjustments make this risk-management tool even more attractive for a variety of livestock producers.
+First introduced in 2002, LRP has undergone changes to make the program more helpful for farmers.
+Recent program adjustments are making this risk-management tool even more attractive for a variety of farmers and ranchers.

 So, why should a producer consider leveraging LRP for overall risk mitigation?
-And what changes should you know about for this year?
+And what recent policy updates should you be aware of?
 We’re glad you asked.

 Top 5 benefits of LRP